Sahalee Country Club

 The Sahalee Country Club is a private golf course and country club in the northwest United States, located in Sammamish, Washington, a suburb east of Seattle.
 In the Chinookan language, Sahalee means "high heavenly ground."
 The 27-hole course is located on a heavily forested plateau immediately east of Lake Sammamish.

 Sahalee is best known as the site of the PGA Championship in 1998, the first of Vijay Singh's three major titles.
 It was also the host of the WGC-NEC Invitational in 2002, won by Craig Parry.
 The course's original architect was Ted Robinson; in preparation for the PGA Championship, Rees Jones renovated the course in 1996, 1997, and 1998.
 The course has been listed on Golf Digest's Top 100 Courses list for over twenty years, and is the host of the Sahalee Players Championship, a top amateur tournament in the region.
 It also was the site of the inaugural GTE Northwest Classic in 1986, a former senior tour event.

 After the success of the 1998 PGA Championship, Sahalee was selected in 1999 to host the championship again in 2010.
 That decision was reversed by the PGA of America in January 2005, when the 2010 event was abruptly moved to Whistling Straits in Sheboygan, Wisconsin, which had recently hosted the very profitable 2004 edition and set new attendance records.
 The PGA of America stated that it was concerned about the possibility of reduced financial support in the Pacific Northwest; it was scheduled to be held less than six months after the conclusion of the 2010 Winter Olympics in Vancouver, BC.

 In February 2007, the USGA selected Sahalee to host the U.S. Senior Open in 2010, held from July 29 to August 1.
 Bernhard Langer of Germany shot eight under par and won by three strokes over local favorite Fred Couples, Couples, originally from Seattle, was in his first full season on the Champions Tour.

-In June 2016, Sahalee hosted a women's major, the KPMG Women's PGA Championship; Brooke Henderson defeated top-ranked Lydia Ko in a sudden-death playoff.
+In June 2016, Sahalee hosted its first women's major, the Women's PGA Championship; Brooke Henderson defeated top-ranked Lydia Ko on the first hole of a playoff.
+In June 2024, Sahalee again hosted the Women's PGA Championship.

 General information

-Since Sahalee is a private course, guests can only play with a member; green fees for guests are $120.
+Since Sahalee is a private course, guests can only play with a member.
 The pro shop is open from 8:00 am to 5:00 pm.
 The dress code states that denim is not allowed and that a collared shirt is required; slacks or non-denim shorts are allowed.
 Metal spiked shoes are not allowed; neither are groups of five.
 The course is open year-round, and its greens are aerated in May and September.
 The greens and fairways are both Poa annua grass.
 Cell phones are not allowed within 100 yards of the clubhouse.